 gwadm@gwu.edu or 202-994-6040

-The following requirements must be fulfilled: 124 total credits, including 26 credits in University General Education Requirements, 39 additional credits in core exercise science requirements, 25 credits in required concentration coursework, 16 credits in approved guided elective courses, and 18 credits in additional general electives.
+The following requirements must be fulfilled: 124 total credits, including 26 credits in University General Education requirement coursework, 39 credits in core courses, 25 credits in concentration-specific courses, 16 credits in approved guided elective courses, and 18 credits in general elective courses.

 University General Education Requirement